Search

 Shifting Gears: Navigating Federal Transportation Funding and Priorities in a Changing Landscape

 Representative Sean Casten (IL-6) is vice ranking member of the House Science, Space, and Technology Committee and a leader in clean energy policy solutions in Congress and has dedicated his life to fighting climate change.
 He began his career as a scientist, clean energy entrepreneur, and CEO, and now represents the western suburbs of Chicago.
-Mr. Casten will discuss his work on legislation to improve electric vehicle efficiency.
+Mr. Casten discussed his work on legislation to improve electric vehicle efficiency.

-© 2024 All rights reserved.
+© 2025 All rights reserved.